Real Estate Information

 The “Activity Snapshot” for all residential properties in El Paso and Teller counties shows the Year to Date one-year change:

-• Sold Listings for All Properties were Up 4.7%
+• Sold Listings for All Properties were Down 9.3%

 You can click here to read the 16-page Monthly Indicators or click here to get specific information on the geographical area of your choice from the 18-page Local Market Update.
 I recommend that you check out your own area or one that you are considering, to get a good idea of the local pulse.
 As an example, here is a detailed report on the Colorado Springs area in general: